spicybeanos/ObjectByteConverter/README.md

-## What can `ObjectByteConverter` serialize?
+## What can `ObjectByteConverter` serialize/deserialize?
-- Objects of simple classes (that is classed composed only of only primitives)
+- Objects of simple classes (that is classes composed only of only primitives)
-- Objects of compund classes (that is classed composing both primitives and objects)
+- Objects of compund classes (that is classes composing both primitives and objects)
 - Objects of classes refering itself that terminate with `null` (example : linked lists)
 - *One dimensional* arrays of the above mentioned type of objects and primitive types

 ## MetaInf
-- `MetaInf.SizeT` dictates how to read/write the length of any array and how to read/write the `class ID` of any user defined type.
+- `MetaInf.SizeT` determines the type to read/write the length of any array and the type to read/write the `class ID` of any user defined type.
 - `MetaInf.ClassName` is the name of the objects's class
 - `MetaInf.stringEncodingMode` determines the encoding used to serialize and deserialize strings
 - `MetaInf.Length` is the length of the datagram produced after serializing